 - Download SFHN guide for link workers working with singing groups

-Making Music has developed new, free resources, in partnership with the Singing for Health Network, to apply to both singing and instrumental groups.
+Making Music has developed additional free resources to apply to both singing and instrumental groups.

 - Download singing and instrumental guide for any music group

 - Download singing and instrumental guide for link workers working with any music group

 - an example timeline of social prescribing for a choir

 - suggestions for how to brief your link worker about your group

 - a template for gathering information for your link worker about what your group does

 Making Music members can also access additional templates, policies and tools to use alongside the guides.
 Access the Making Music member resources.

 We hope you find this Making Music resource useful.
 If you have any comments or suggestions about the guidance please contact us.
 Whilst every effort is made to ensure that the content of this guidance is accurate and up to date, Making Music do not warrant, nor accept any liability or responsibility for the completeness or accuracy of the content, or for any loss which may arise from reliance on the information contained in it.